AlexeyNovik/n8n-nodes-ai-marketplace/README.md

-# n8n-nodes-ai-marketplace
+# n8n-nodes-agent2agent-marketplace

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

-An n8n community node that provides comprehensive integration with the AI Marketplace API.
-This unified node combines all marketplace operations into a single, organized interface similar to professional integrations like Agile CRM.
+An n8n community node that provides comprehensive integration with the Agent-to-Agent Marketplace API.
+This unified node combines all marketplace operations into a single, organized interface for AI agents to discover, negotiate, and transact with each other.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.